Ovarian Cancer

 A woman who became tired and breathless during chemotherapy was told this was due to a pulmonary embolism (a blood clot in an artery that supplies the lungs), which occurs more commonly in cancer patients.
 This was successfully treated with the anti-clotting drug warfarin.

-Sometimes an ovarian cancer presses on one or both ureters which carry the urine from the kidneys to the bladder and block the flow.
+Sometimes ovarian cancer presses on one or both (muscular tubes which carry urine from the kidneys to the bladder) and blocks the flow of urine from the kidney.
 A woman described having a tube inserted to drain the urine from her kidney into a bag strapped to her leg.

 Had a tube inserted to drain urine from an obstructed kidney to a bag strapped to her leg.